casantosmu/metal-tracker-serverless-cdk/README.md

 3. `TrackerLambdaStack`: Sets up a Lambda function triggered by an EventBridge rule that fetches new metal music blog posts and adds them to the DynamoDB table.

-## Configuration

-The application uses environment variables for configuration.
-Make sure to set the following environment variables:

-- `SEND_EMAIL_ADDRESS`: The email address to which new album review notifications will be sent.
-- `EMAIL_ADDRESS_METRIC_ERRORS`: The email address to which metric errors will be sent for monitoring purposes.

 ## Usage

 After deploying the AWS CDK stack, the application will automatically start tracking metal music blog posts and sending email notifications for new album reviews.